Kwame Nkrumah, the father and architect of Ghana’s

 A year after Ghana’s independence, Kwame Nkrumah helped his

-friend Ahmed Sekou Touré of Republic of Guinea, to break free from France on
+friend Ahmed Sekou Touré of the Republic of Guinea to break free from France on

 October 2, 1958.

-The France government was very angry to the extent
+The French government was very angry to the extent

-Then in 1960, other African countries had their
+Then, in 1960, other African countries gained their

 independence, including Patrice Lumumba

-of Republic of Congo (which prior Belgium had
+of the Republic of Congo (which, before Belgium, had

 taken as their personal property) on August 15, 1960.